 They also include a USB to serial converter, which allows the Arduino board to code through a USB connection.
 To configure the Arduino board, we must utilize the IDE supplied by Arduino.

-The Arduino IDE is assembling with the Processing programming language and handles both C and C++.
+The Arduino IDE is assembled with the Processing programming language and handles both C and C++.

 It may program the Arduino board for all tasks by programming the microprocessor on board with a series of instructions, including a USB connector to interact with your computer and various sockets connecting with other equipment motors LEDs.